keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-17-debt-snowball-vs-debt-avalanche.md

 title: "Destroy Your Debt with a Snowball or an Avalanche"
 subtitle:
-description: "The hardcore personal finance pros tend to scoff at Debt Snowball as a sub-optimal way to achieve debt freedom.
-But how much better is Debt Avalanche anyway?"
+description: "If you've got a mountain of debt, there are two awesome ways to squish it - the Debt Snowball and the Debt Avalanche.
+Read on to learn how to choose which is right for you and what to do if you can only pay your minimums."

 date: 2017-10-17 6:58:00 -0500